H2WO4/CustomCardMultiPreview/README.md

 <p>Known issues:

-- Cards generate in front of the selection arrows in the compendium
-- If there is more than 3 cards, they will go offscreen
+- More than 3 cards are not currently supported currently
-- Using the Upgraded option in the compedium will not update cards in the small Preview
+- Using the Upgraded option in the Compedium will not update cards in the small preview

 </p>
 <br>